hawkgs/input-matcher/README.md

 # input-matcher

-_Input matcher_ is mechanism for evaluating the similarity between user input like mouse clicks, key presses, dragging.
+_Input matcher_ is a mechanism for evaluating the similarity between user inputs like mouse clicks, key presses, dragging.
 It first captures the input, then performs matching.
 The output - a rate of how similar are the inputs.

 ### How To?